-The Compliance Department is responsible for identifying and managing the legal, regulatory and compliance risks to which AMF is exposed.
+The Compliance function, led by the Head of Compliance, is responsible for identifying and managing the legal, regulatory and compliance risks to which AMF is exposed.

 The Compliance function is responsible for advising the entity's management and board on compliance with applicable laws, regulations and administrative provisions adopted in accordance with the Solvency II Regulations and other local laws and regulations, and on the impact of changes in the legal and regulatory environment applicable to AMF's operations.
 The function provides expertise, advice and support to various departments of the Company to assess situations and compliance matters, analyse compliance risk and contribute to design solutions to mitigate those risks to which AMF is exposed.